-- Orano has fulfilled their first earn-in option interest in the project by completing CAD $2.8 million in staged exploration expenditures and making a total of CAD $200,000 in cash payments over the previous three years, divided evenly between Skyharbour and Dixie Gold
+Orano has fulfilled their first earn-in option interest for 51% in the project by completing CAD $2.8 million in staged exploration expenditures and making a total of CAD $200,000 in cash payments divided evenly between Skyharbour and Dixie Gold

-- Given the size of the property, exploration to date has only focused on approx. 50% the land package leaving significant exploration upside potential in untested areas
+Given the size of the property, exploration to date has only focused on approx. 50% the land package leaving significant exploration upside potential in untested areas

-Preston Uranium Project Claims Map:
+Preston Uranium Project Summary:

-Joint-Venture with Orano (formerly AREVA) 51%:
+Joint-Venture with Strategic Partner Orano (formerly AREVA):

-Following acquisition of the interest, Orano has formed a joint venture with Skyharbour and Dixie Gold for the future advancement and development of the Project.
+Following the acquisition of the interest, Orano has formed a joint venture with Skyharbour and Dixie Gold for the future advancement and development of the Project.
 Orano now holds a 51% (fifty-one percent) interest in the joint venture, with the remaining interest split evenly between Skyharbour and Dixie Gold with each company retaining a 24.5% (twenty-four and a half percent) interest in the joint venture.

 Patterson Lake Area Discoveries (Southwest Athabasca Basin, Saskatchewan):